diadatp/sscs-chipathon-2025-team-setup-and-hold/proposal.md

 - Compare characterization results for CCS and NLDM delay models.
 - Document our multi-tool cell characterization workflow.
 - Document our design methodology for future library extensions.
+- Develop a standard cell template PCell for klayout to generate transistors+power rails

 ## Technical Approach